ShellRechargeSolutionsEU/ocpp/README.md

   2. Make it extend WebSocketServer, and add `???` implementations of its abstract methods
-  3. In the `onOpen` method from the `WebSocketServer` abstract class, create a cake with the three layers: `CentralSystemOcppConnectionComponent with DefaultSrpcComponent with SimpleServerWebSOcketComponent`
+  3. In the `onOpen` method from the `WebSocketServer` abstract class, create a cake with the three layers: `CentralSystemOcpp1XConnectionComponent with DefaultSrpcComponent with SimpleServerWebSOcketComponent`
   4. Add `???` implementations of all the abstract methods in the cake
   5. Add actual definitions of the `ocppConnection`, `srpcConnection` and `webSocketConnection` members of the three cake layers.